singularity0614/jerryjin.dev/posts/blog/the-calm-after-the-storm.md

 ### Plans for next week

 1. Don't stress over anything
-2. Think and act postively
+2. Think and act positively
 3. Go do some exercise